jiantongliu/jiantongliu.github.io/_pages/about.md

   - /about.html
 ---

-Hello there!
-My name is Jiantong Liu and I am a first-year Ph.D. student at University of Illinois Urbana-Champaign (UIUC).
-Before that, I received my bachelor's degree from University of California, Los Angeles (UCLA) majoring pure math and cognitive science.
+I am a first-year Ph.D. student at University of Illinois Urbana-Champaign (UIUC).
+Before that, I received my bachelor's degree from University of California, Los Angeles (UCLA) in 2023, studying pure math and cognitive science.
 [Here](https://jiantongliu.github.io/files/Jiantong_Liu_CV.pdf) is my CV.

 General Research Interest
 ------
 I am currently interested in abstract nonsense like algebraic geometry, category theory, and homotopy theory.
 I am also interested in PDEs, dynamics, and topics in mathematical physics.

-Education
+Current Teaching (in Spring 2024)
 ------
-* B.S. in Mathematics, with Highest Departmental Honors, UCLA, 2023
-* B.S. in Cognitive Science, with Specialization in Computing, UCLA, 2023
+MATH 257 (Linear Algebra with Computational Applications)\
+Office: Altgeld Hall 110\
+Office Hours: TBD